If you grew up watching The Addams Family on TV, snap your fingers.

 Cassidy was 6’9″ tall and looked pretty imposing on the show.
 The actors who played Pugsley and Wednesday said they were never afraid of him, though, because he was such a “gentle and eloquent man–very kind to us.”

 Lurch was never supposed to speak, but when rehearsing the pilot Cassidy reportedly improvised the now-famous, “You rang?” in his low voice, and it stuck.

 A front yard and porch set was used for close-ups:

-I believe this giraffe in the portrait was referred to as a family ancestor in one episode (does anyone remember?):
+The giraffe in this portrait was referred to as a family ancestor:

-The mounted fish with a leg sticking out of its mouth always generates a startled response from visitors:
+The mounted fish with a leg sticking out of its mouth always startles visitors:

 Gomez leads the visitor through the living room, unaware of how freaked out he is by everything: